 Net sales increased \$172.5 million, or 18.9%, to \$1,084.6 million in fiscal 2008 compared to \$912.1 million in fiscal 2007.
 This increase was due to the opening of 62 net new stores in 2008 and a 0.2% increase in comparable store sales.
-Non-comparable, contributed \$170.7 million of the net sales increase while comparable stores contributed \$1.8 million of the total net sales increase.
-Fiscal 2008 comparable store sales were significantly affected by the 5.5% decrease in comparable store sales increase while comparable store sometimed deterioration and uncertainty in the United States economy were significant contributing factors to our decreased comparable store sales during fiscal 2008, especially during the holiday season when consumers significantly reduced discretionary spending.
+Non-comparable stores, which include stores opened in fiscal 2008 as well as stores opened in fiscal 2007 which have not yet turned comparable, contributed \$170.7 million of the net sales increase while comparable stores contributed \$1.8 million of the total net sales increase.
+Fiscal 2008 comparable store sales were significantly affected by the 5.5% decrease in comparable store sales in the fourth quarter.
+We believe the continued deterioration and uncertainty in the United States economy were significant contributing factors to our decreased comparable store sales during fiscal 2008, especially during the holiday season when consumers significantly reduced discretionary spending.